edsu/etudier/README.md

 ### --depth

-And finally if you would like to look at the citations of the citations you the --depth parameter.
+And finally if you would like to look at the citations of the citations you use the --depth parameter.

     % etudier --depth 2 'https://scholar.google.com/scholar?start=0&hl=en&as_sdt=20000005&sciodt=0,21&cites=17950649785549691519&scipsc='

-This will collect the initial set of 10 citations, the top 10 citations for each, and then the top 10 citations of each, so no more than 1000 citations 1000 citations (10 * 10 * 10).
-It's no more because there is certain to be some duplication of publications in the citations of each.
+This will collect the initial set of 10 citations, the top 10 citations for each, and then the top 10 citations of each of those, so no more than 1000 citations 1000 citations (10 * 10 * 10).
+It's no more because there is certain to be some cross-citation duplication.

 ### --output